the-teachingRSE-project/competencies/competencies.md

 often require knowledge of TEAM, and PM.
 Today this means effective use of IDEs, static analysis tools, design patterns, documentation (for oneself and others), etc.
 - Finding a community.
-This can be interpreted in two different facets.
+This can be interpreted in two different ways.
 First we have the aspect of community building for a research project.
 Since this deals with software that is supposed to be used in research this requires knowledge of RC, USERS, and also NEW, in order to effectively interact with